pythonai200425/pages_ai/gitleaks/gitleaks.md

 * `--baseline-path`
   Ignore already-known findings (useful for legacy repos)
-  How it works (conceptually)
+  How it works ?
-  You run Gitleaks once to find all current leaks
+  * You run Gitleaks once to find all current leaks
-  You save those findings as a baseline file
+  * You save those findings as a baseline file
-  Future scans compare against that baseline
+  * Future scans compare against that baseline
-  Only new findings are reported
+  * Only new findings are reported

 Example (JSON output):